-As to its form, Kun4 is created after the top line of trigram Qian (perseverance, heaven) descends to the middle position of trigram Kun1 (submissiveness, earth), and the middle line of Kun1 ascends to the top position of Qian, which causes all the masculine lines being shaded.
+As to its form, Kun4 is created after the top line of trigram Qian2 (perseverance, heaven) descends to the middle position of trigram Kun1 (submissiveness, earth), and the middle line of Kun1 ascends to the top position of Qian2, which causes all the masculine lines being shaded.

-Text: (The subject is in a state of) the hip being besieged (Kun4) at a bare tree, entering into a deep valley, (and) not being seen for three years.
+The subject is in a state of the hip Kun4 (being besieged) on the stump of a bare tree, entering into a deep valley, and not being seen for three years.

 A person has neither the solution to his on-going predicament, nor hope for the future.
 He is plunged into adversity and can't get out, so he hides himself.
 This will last for quite awhile.

 Line 1 stays at the bottom of the hexagram, like a hip pressed hopelessly into the ground.
 The inner lower trigram Li (clinging, fire) is a hollow and withering tree.
-Line 1 sits under the bare tree, i.e. with no shelter.
+Line 1 sits on the stump of the bare tree, i.e. with no shelter.
 The lower trigram Kan is the abyss, which here is referred to as the deep valley, while the inner lower trigram Li, the eyes, can't cover it.
 Therefore it enters into the deep valley and won’t be seen for awhile.

 The figure from one to ten is one unit; five is half and three precedes half.
 Three years constitutes a period of time that is not very long but not short either.
 Alternatively, three years can be understood as the time it will be besieged until the line rises by three steps to reach the upper trigram Dui.